hacks-guide/Guide-WiiU/docs/user-guide/cfw-choice.md

 !> Breaking one of the above rules **can** result in a brick!

 > If you are worried about breaking one of these rules while using CBHC, consider setting up Parental Controls for your user!
-Blocking `Data Management` and setting `Game Rating` to the highest possible setting can help prevent common mistakes users may make when using CBHC.
+Blocking `Data Management` and setting `Game Rating` to the highest possible rating can help prevent common mistakes users may make when using CBHC.
 Check [here](https://en-americas-support.nintendo.com/app/answers/detail/a_id/1081/~/how-to-change-parental-controls) for more information on how to change your Parental Controls settings.

 - Requires a legitimately installed paid DS Virtual Console game from the eShop.
 - Automatically launches custom firmware on every boot.